 The Community Empowerment (Scotland) Act 2015 places new obligations on Councils with regards recording and the use of Common Good assets.
-The Council is required to prepare and publish a register of all Common Good properties and make it publicly available.
+As required by the Act the Council has published a register of all Common Good properties and will assess any responses received.
 The Act also requires local authorities to publish any proposals and consult with community bodies before disposing of or changing the use of Common Good assets.